Coping With Cosmetic Effects of Cancer Treatment

-Although some kids take hair loss in stride, others find it very traumatic.
+Some kids take hair loss in stride, but it's traumatic for others.
 In most cases, the hair will grow back.
-However, sometimes after treatment with a transplant and/or cranial radiation (radiation therapy to the head), hair doesn't grow back or small areas of hair loss remain.
+But sometimes after treatment with a transplant and/or radiation therapy to the head, hair doesn't grow back or small areas of hair loss remain.
 Also, hair that grows back may be a different texture and slightly different color.

-In the meantime, kids might choose to wear a baseball cap, hat, bandanna, turban, or scarf.
-Some wear wigs, most of which are made from donated hair by organizations like Locks of Love, a nonprofit group that uses donor ponytails to create wigs for financially disadvantaged kids.
+When the hair starts to fall out, kids might choose to wear a baseball cap, hat, bandanna, turban, or scarf.
+Some wear wigs, most of which are made from donated hair by organizations like Locks of Love, a nonprofit group that uses donor ponytails to create wigs for people with cancer.

-Before the hair even begins to fall out, however, some kids opt to shave it all off.
-This can make it less traumatic when hair does begin to fall out and also provides a much-needed and empowering sense of control over what's happening to their bodies.
+Before the hair even begins to fall out, some kids decide to shave it all off.
+This can make it easier when hair does begin to fall out and also provide a much-needed and empowering sense of control over what's happening to their bodies.

 Other kids (particularly younger kids who are less appearance-conscious) decide not to shave their heads or wear anything at all — a courageous and bold move that can also give them a feeling of empowerment.
-It's fine to go bald indoors, but when outside make sure your child's sensitive skin is protected by a hat or sunblock.
+It's fine to go bald indoors, but kids should cover their sensitive skin with a hat or sunscreen when they're outside.